MuSuareZ/Academy2021Assignment/README.md

 to validate a possible collision or not while always saving the current player's color and comparing both.

 #### Obstacle's Spawner and Destruction
-- The obstacle's spawner is a gameObject present in the scene that receives a list of all prefab obstacles, sorts a random value from 0 to the amount of prefabs on the list and takes this value to instantiate a random prefab and a color switch at a position outside the player view range.
+- The obstacle's spawner is a GameObject present in the scene that receives a list of all prefab obstacles, sorts a random value from 0 to the amount of prefabs on the list and takes this value to instantiate a random prefab and a color switch at a position outside the player view range.
 While the player progresses through the scene, new obstacles are generated.
 That gives the player the feeling of an infinite game.
 - Attached to the camera are two box colliders, in which one is responsible for triggering the player defeat in case its Y position reaches the camera bottom side and the other is responsible for destroying already crossed obstacle's to avoid generating so many data and eventually affecting the game's performance.

 #### HUD and UI